carl-erwin/unlimited/DESIGN.md

 ## Design

 The Design will evolve at will.
-Suggestions are welcome.
+Suggestions are welcomed.

 - Editor organization